jnguy405/cmpm121-d3-JenaleeNguyen/README.md

 2. **Memoryless Cell Behavior** - Cells appear to be memoryless and transitioned to token farming
 3. **Enhanced Victory & Global Coordinates** - Pivot to initial spawn at the origin with higher victory threshold

+## D3.c Development Phases

+1. **Flyweight Cells & Memento Persistence** - Flyweight pattern for effective memory-saving of cells not in visibility range
+2. **Integrated Persistent World** - Memento pattern to preserve the state of off-screen cells after modification

 ## Project Files

 1. `PLAN.md` Development plan and progress tracking